BestTimesToVisit.com Logo

 When is the absolute best time to visit Palau for diving, and what should I expect regarding crowds?

-Beyond the famous Rock Islands, what's a lesser-known natural wonder in Palau that's worth exploring?
+Beyond the famous Rock Islands, are there any less-crowded natural wonders in Palau worth exploring?

 What's the deal with the Palau Pledge?
 Do I really need to sign it, and what does it entail?

 Yes, the Palau Pledge is mandatory for all visitors and is stamped directly into your passport upon arrival.
-It's a powerful commitment to respecting Palau's environment and culture for future generations.
-Think of it as a promise to act responsibly, avoid harming marine life, and not take anything from the islands.
-It's a unique initiative that truly sets Palau apart.
+It's a powerful commitment to protect Palau's natural environment for future generations, asking you to tread lightly and respect the local culture.
+Think of it as a promise to be a responsible traveler, and it's taken very seriously by the Palauan people.

-How should I get around Palau, especially if I want to explore beyond Koror?
+How do I get around Palau, especially if I want to explore beyond Koror?

 What is the cheapest month to visit Palau?